lks5572/Global-Warming-Data/README.md

 10. Plots the monthly average temperature of every month in the 1890s.

 11a.
-Creates plots of the monthly averages of the first 45 years.
+Creates plots of the monthly averages for the first 45 years.
 11b.
-Creates plots of the monthly averages of the second 45 years.
+Creates plots of the monthly averages for the second 45 years.
 11c.
-Creates plots of the monthly averages of the last 47 years.
+Creates plots of the monthly averages for the last 47 years.